ivaandrey/portfolio/pages/hand_detection_project/hand_detection.md

 3. **Pseudo-labeling:** Assign labels to the unlabeled data with high-confidence predictions.
 4. **Fine-tuning:** Use both the original labeled data and the newly pseudo-labeled data to fine-tune the model.
 5. **Iterative process:** Repeat the process, refining the model with each iteration.

----

-**Insert comparison results between mediapipe and our models on gray images and our results**

 Hand Landmark Estimation pipeline consists of several key modules: